galaxyeagle/galaxyeagle.github.io/pages/tech/webd/Creating-Static-Website.md

 ---

 Delivering content/service to an audience (with/out their feedback) is the prime object of any website.
 Your website files need to be present in some web server (even your PC can be a server !), and these files need to be hosted on a cloud platform which is connected to the Internet (eg. Github pages, AWS, etc) - and bingo !
 Your website will go live on the Internet.
-In order to create your website files on the server, you'll need a "site-generator" (eg. Jekyll, Wordpress, Joomla, Drupal,etc).
+In order to create your website files on the server, you'll need a "site-generator" (eg. Static site generators like Jekyll or Hugo , OR CMSs like Gatsby, Wordpress, Joomla, Drupal,etc).
 In this post I'll discuss how to create a website on your Windows PC using Jekyll and then host it on Github pages.
 A similar process will work on Linux & Mac with some modifications.

 Github pages is essentially a cloud platform to host your website.
+Other such hosting platforms are Firebase, Wordpress, Amazon S3, Gitlab pages, etc. Many of these site-hosters like Wordpress have basic tools themselves which allow you to create basic sites directly online without using any site-generator on your local machine.

 Ruby is a programming language used to create individual packages called 'gems'.
 Each Ruby gem is a complete software application capable of being used in many project.
 Jekyll is one such Ruby gem which is used to create static (ie. without any database) websites.